We can learn many excellent tips from our grandparents, great-grandparents, and great-great-grandparents on living simple, old-fashioned lives.

 Borrow from friends and the library.
 I would rather read any day than watch TV.

 Have a budget.
 Pay what needs to be paid first, then take care of everything else.
-My Gramp used to say, “Pay your bills first then eat.
-If you don’t have money to eat, you have too many bills.”
+My Gramp used to say, “Pay your bills first, then eat.
+You have too many bills if you don’t have money to eat.”

 Old Fashioned Cooking and Eating